devEnju/nx_gamepad/README.md

  - Flutter method channel to `set` and `reset` a local address
  - Flutter method channel to `toggle` screen brightness to save battery and do not cause burn-ins
  - Flutter method channel to `update` all settings like turning off gyro data packets
+ - Flutter method channel to `perform` an action like rumble effect
  - Platform informs Flutter about the success of those method channels
  - Flutter event channel to also `receive` specific input events as a stream